datopian/ckanext-tayside/README.rst

 3. Add ``tayside`` to the ``ckan.plugins`` setting in your CKAN config file (by default the config file is located at ``/etc/ckan/default/production.ini``).
+   Important note: Please make sure to be inserted before showcase and datarequests in order both of these extensions to be visible in the menu.

 4. Restart CKAN.
 For example if you've deployed CKAN with Apache on Ubuntu::